Mount Nimba

 Lace up your hiking boots and visit Mount Nimba for incredible views over three West African countries which will be tough to beat.
 Keep your eyes peeled for an amazing array of wildlife and birdlife, as well as over 100 species of orchid and the African Giant Swallowtail, Africa’s largest butterfly, all of which find sanctuary in this rich, rainforest habitat.

-Beyond this rewarding outdoors experience, is an opportunity to learn about the region’s fascinating mining history.
+Beyond this rewarding outdoor experience is an opportunity to learn about the region’s fascinating mining history.
 In the 60s, Swedish workers of the Liberian American Mining Company, LAMCO, paved the mountain trail.
-Remnants of their activities remain and are being swallowed up by the surrounding rainforest, but the trail itself provides great opportunities for bikers, hikers and drivers exploring the cliffs and rich biodiversity of this part of the East Nimba Nature Reserve.
+Remnants of their activities remain and are being swallowed up by the surrounding rainforest.
+Still, the trail provides excellent opportunities for bikers, hikers, and drivers to explore the cliffs and rich biodiversity of this part of the East Nimba Nature Reserve.